How to Throw an Epic Oyster and Champagne Party

 What's not to love about oysters and champagne?

-Beyond having an excuse to throw a rockin’ summer soiree for ourselves, this event gave each of us the opportunity to contribute our own unique strengths.
-My friend Chavelli designed a charming collection of invitations, tasting cards, and oyster identification cards (copy courtesy of W&T Seafood).
+Beyond having an excuse to throw a rockin' summer soiree for ourselves, this event gave each of us the opportunity to contribute our own unique strengths.
+My friend Chavelli designed a charming collection of invitations, tasting cards, and oyster identification cards (copy courtesy of Element Seafood).
 Matt curated the champagnes and graciously hosted the party at his uber-posh West Village pad.
-I naturally organized the oyster front: sourcing (big thanks to my friends at W&T Seafood), shucking (big thanks to Eddie Oyster), and educating the masses.
+I naturally organized the oyster front: sourcing, shucking (big thanks to Eddie Oyster), and educating the masses.
 In our case, collaboration worked out well.

 If you're planning your party with friends, make sure that everyone knows their roles and responsibilities up front.
 It also wouldn't hurt to have a main "party lead"—someone who is buttoned up and motivated to manage the entire effort.